larpon/RangeSeekBar/README.md

 ---
 ## Examples

-For example usage please refer to the new RangeSeekBarExamples repository: https://github.com/Larpon/RangeSeekBarExamples
+For example usage please refer to the RangeSeekBarExamples repository: https://github.com/Larpon/RangeSeekBarExamples